Tuasan Falls is arguably the best waterfall on Camiguin Island!

 The Tuasan Falls entrance fee is 50 pesos.

-ARRIVING AT TUASAN FALLS CAMIGUIN
+ARRIVING AT TUASAN WATERFALL

 WHAT TO EXPECT AT TUASAN FALLS

-A 20-meter high waterfall and the freshwater stream is the first thing you’ll see as you walk around the bend from the jump-off point.
+A 20-meter-high waterfall and the freshwater stream is the first thing you’ll see as you walk around the bend from the jump-off point.
 Not to mention the stream is incredibly clear with a tinge of turquoise colors!

-There are two rock pools at Tuasan Falls, the first pool is filled by the strong flow of water from the falls which then cascades down into the second pool.
+There are two rock pools at the falls, the first pool is filled by the strong flow of water from the falls which then cascades down into the second pool.

-My favorite thing about Tuasan Falls is the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness of this place!
+My favorite features of Tuasan Waterfall are the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness of this place!

-We were lucky enough to have Tuasan Falls Camiguin completely to ourselves as we got there quite early in the morning which made our visit even more enjoyable.
+We were lucky enough to have the waterfall completely to ourselves as we got there quite early in the morning, which made our visit even more enjoyable.

 WHERE TO STAY IN CAMIGUIN

-Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Camiguin to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Bintana Sa Paraiso